Is Japan family-friendly?

 *tie the sash around your waist a few times and tie it at the front or back

-If you’re travelling with a toddler, western style hotels sometimes don’t charge for kids if the child shares a bed with an adult.
+If you’re travelling with a toddler, western-style hotels sometimes don’t charge for kids if the child shares a bed with an adult.
 This could offer great savings for families who are happy to co-sleep.
 So check the conditions carefully when you book.

 Kids’ activities